radian-software/utunes/README.md

 The `version` key will be incremented every time breaking changes are made to the music library format.

-Songs may have arbitrary keys and values, as long as the keys do not contain `:` characters and the values are non-empty strings, but the `id` and `filename` keys are required.
+Songs may have arbitrary keys and values, as long as both are non-empty, but the `id` and `filename` keys are required.
 The `id` key is a eight-character hexadecimal string guaranteed to be unique within the music library.
 The `filename` key is the path to the media file, relative to the `music` directory.
 Some of the keys, if present, are used in automatically generated filenames for song files: `album`, `title`, `disc`, `track`, and `id`.

-After some normalization is performed on special characters to make them play nicely with the filesystem, the format for song filenames is `music/{album}/{disc:02s}-{track:03s}-{id} {title}.mp3`.
+After some normalization is performed on special characters to make them play nicely with the filesystem, the format for song filenames is essentially `music/{album}/{disc:02d}-{track:03d}-{id} {title}.mp3`.

 The file `playback.json` has the following format: